dmeehan1968/junie-explorer/README.md

 - Provides metrics and statistics for issues and tasks
 - Task cards provide top-attached tabs for switching between **Trajectories** and **Events**, visually connected to the card header
 - Task descriptions are constrained to a readable height (around 200px) with an expand/collapse toggle for long content
+- Trajectories view includes a **Show All Diffs** toggle that controls whether message diffs include all messages or respect the model-specific `rewind` trimming
 - Includes a refresh button to update the data
 - Responsive web interface
 - Persists selected projects via cookies (migrated from local storage)